-On January 31, 2006, the USPTO granted a petition to re-examine the Company's U.S. Patent No. 4,698,672 (the "'672 patent") and subsequently issued its first office action on May 25, 2006.
+On January 31, 2006, the USPTO granted a petition to re-examine the Company's U.S. Patent No. 4,698,672 (the "672 patent") and subsequently issued its first office action on May 25, 2006.
 Forgent responded to this first office action, which confirmed 27 of the 46 claims in the '672 patent.
 On March 26, 2007, the USPTO issued its final office action, which affirmed its first office action.
 Forgent responded to the USPTO on May 11, 2007.
 On January 11, 2008, the Company received the USPTO's notice of intent to issue an Ex-Parte Reexamination Certificate.
+On April 15, 2008 Forgent received the USPTO's Ex-Parte Reexamination Certificate, which affirmed its previous office actions.
+The Company currently has no plans to pursue this matter further.